deslobodzian/vision-system/README.md

 # Vision System

-This repository contains a vision system that utilizes monocular and stero camera with apriltags to localize itself within a fixed enviorment.
+This repository contains a vision system that utilizes monocular and stereo camera with apriltags to localize itself within a fixed enviorment.

 ## Localization
 - Monty Carlo Localization, read more on [Wiki](https://en.wikipedia.org/wiki/Monte_Carlo_localization)